alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 ### Capabilities

 Senders express their capabilities using the formalism of [BCP-004-01][].
 Matrox products implement an enhanced version of the [Sender Capabilities][] which is a backward compatible extension of [BCP-004-01][].
 Matrox products implement Sender capabilities in addition to the usual Receiver capabilities.
 Using Sender capabilities allows Matrox products to express to which extents a Sender can be configured and what Flows can be produced by the Sender.
+A Sender SHOULD express its Capabilities for all parameters that are relevant to the streams it produces.

 The capabilities of a Sender MAY change as a result of a configuration change from vendor specific methods, internal resources usage and various other vendor specific reasons.
 A Controller SHOULD monitor the `version` and `caps.version` attributes of Senders resources in the Registry to assess if the Sender capabilities have changed and then re-evaluate the Sender state based on the latest information.